maffyoo/Culture/Principles-Practices-Behaviours.md

 Pair programming should be done at the right time for the right reasons.

-> _Pair programming does not involve pairing all day every day_
+> _Pair programming does not involve pairing all day, every day_

 Agree a pairing style and the scope of the work to be done when pairing

 - [ ] **Rules defined**

-//Practices become fundamental to the team

-FIX Problems
-    Understand constraints

 #### Work in small batches ####